Bearkat Marching Band Faculty and Staff

 Brian Gibbs is the Associate Director of Bands, Director of the Bearkat Marching Band and Assistant Professor of Music at Sam Houston State University.
 He is the conductor of the Symphonic Band and teaches courses in music education.
 He previously taught at Texas Christian University and in the Birdville, Cypress-Fairbanks, Carrollton-Farmers Branch and Richardson public schools.

-Dr. Gibbs is active in the Texas Music Educators Association, the Texas Music Adjudicators Association, the National Association of Music Educators, the College Band Directors National Association, the World Association for Symphonic Bands and Ensembles, and the Association for Moral Education.
+Dr. Gibbs is active in the Texas Music Educators Association, Texas Bandmasters Association, Texas Music Adjudicators Association, National Association of Music Educators, College Band Directors National Association, World Association for Symphonic Bands and Ensembles, and Association for Moral Education.
 He also serves as the Director of Special Projects for the World-Wide Concurrent Premieres Commissioning Fund, Inc., and is the Editor-in-Chief for Praxis, the online journal for SHSU's Center for Music Education.